burtchell/dotfiles/README.md

 ~\dotfiles\Windows\burtchell.pwsh.ps1
 ```

 Afterwards, all Windows configuration should be applied.
-Next, we'll do the same to the Ubuntu subsystem.
+Next, we'll do the same to the WSL.

-## 2) Ubuntu on WSL2
+## Linux (WSL)

 Run `wsl --install -d Ubuntu` to install the Ubuntu subsystem.
 To ensure WSL2 was used, run `wsl -l -v` and check the version number.
 If not version 2, see [how to upgrade](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2).
-Note that when using Windows Subsystem for Linux (WSL), the Windows C drive is located in `/mnt/c/`.
-Therefore, if this repository is already cloned in `/mnt/c/Users/[username]/`, it can be accessed via WSL and doesn't need to be cloned again on the Linux side.

 Install the following packages: